shomeier/NemakiWareWiki/Configuration(Repository)_Logging.md

 # How to
 - The file has the two parts: _global_ and _method_.
-- _global_ works as the default value and its configuration are inherited to each method and fill the missing field.
+- _global_ works as the default value and its configurations are inherited to each method and fill the missing field.
 - Even when an individual method configuration  does not exist, _global_ configuration will be used so that in almost all cases method specific configuration will not be required.
 For example,
 ```